United States federal authorities have used the Great Seal to authenticate documents since 1782.

-The name “bald eagle” correlates with figurative classic Latin reference for the word leucos, as in literary descriptions of “barren, wintry lands”.
+The name “bald eagle” correlates with classic Latin figurative reference for the word leucos, as in literary Latin descriptions of “barren, wintry lands”.
 Bald eagles do not migrate for winter, and US Alaska has the biggest population of them in the world.

 We can view images of the white-haded sea eagle over Wikimedia Commons, and read about it in Wikipedia.